-Management regularly assesses the right-of-use assets for impairment indicators and has determined that no impairment is required for the year ended January 31, 2024 (2023 - \$Nil).
+Management regularly assesses the right-of-use assets for impairment indicators and has determined that no impairment is required for the year ended January 31, 2025 (2024 - \$Nil).

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2024 AND 2023 (Expressed in United States Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2025 AND 2024

 7. PROPERTY AND EQUIPMENT